Dhimasswara/BE-BLANJA/Readme.md

 # About The Project

-Markisak is a food recipe website project that aims to inspire users to cook and share their favorite recipes.
-The name Markisak means "let's cook" in Indonesian.
-On this website, users can search for recipes, share their own recipes, and connect with other food enthusiasts.

-One of Markisak's main features is its user-friendly search function.
-Users can search for recipes by food name.
-The website also provides detailed recipe instructions, ingredient lists, and video tutorials to assist users in the cooking process.

-Another unique feature of Markisak is that users can create their own profiles, connect with other users, and share their favorite recipes.
-This allows users to learn from each other and explore new culinary ideas.
+Blanja is an E-commerce website project that aims to provide an easy and convenient online shopping experience for users in Indonesia.
+The site offers a wide range of products, including fashion, beauty, electronics, and food and beverages.

-To use the Markisak website, users simply need to create an account and start searching or sharing recipes.
-The site is designed to be easy to use and accessible to all levels of culinary expertise
+To use Blanja's services, users only need to create an account and enter their payment details.
+After that, users can browse products, add them to their shopping cart, and choose their preferred payment method.

+With all the features and security provided, Blanja is expected to provide a safe, easy, and convenient online shopping experience for users across Indonesia.

 ## Built With